codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 ---
-description: There are alternative ways of running or installing Codacy Coverage Reporter, such as running a Docker image, downloading a binary for your operating system, or building the binary from source.
+description: There are alternative ways of running or installing Codacy Coverage Reporter, such as running a Docker image, using a GitHub Action or CircleCI orb, downloading a binary for your operating system, or building the binary from source.
 ---

 # Alternative ways of running Coverage Reporter